Varanus rainerguentheri

-Varanus rainerguentheri, commonly known as Rainer Günther's monitor, is a species of lizard in the family Varanidae.
+Varanus rainerguentheri, also commonly known as Günther's mangrove monitor and Rainer Günther's monitor, is a species of lizard in the family Varanidae.
 The species is endemic to the Moluccas.

 Taxonomy

-Varanus rainerguentheri is a member of the "mangrove monitor species-complex".
-V. rainerguentheri was described in 2007 from specimens originally designated as Varanus indicus from the island of Halmahera in the northern Moluccas, Indonesia.
+V. rainerguentheri is a member of the "mangrove monitor species complex".
+V. rainerguentheri was described in 2007 from specimens originally designated as V. indicus from the island of Halmahera in the northern Moluccas, Indonesia.
 It was distinguished based on differences in pattern and well as molecular studies.

 Etymology

 The specific name, rainerguentheri, is in honor of German herpetologist Rainer Günther.

 Description

 Average adult total length (including tail) of V. rainerguentheri is up to three feet (1 metre), though specimens close to five feet (1.6 metres) have been observed.
 The background color is dark greyish-black.
 The dorsal pattern consists of ocelli with yellow centers, arranged in transverse rows.
 The ventral surface is cream to greyish in color.
 The ventral surface possesses faint bands and the throat is unpatterned.
 The tongue is pink with a dark tip.